Loading

 How to make the job search less of a full-time job

-By Krystina Martinez · February 24, 2020
+By Krystina Martinez · June 6, 2024

 Figure out what you want in your next job

-There is no automation for this.
-Taking a few minutes to think about what you want in your next job will save you tons of time and potentially awkward interactions with recruiters and hiring managers.
 Are there aspects of your current gig you don't want in a potential new role?
 Do you want to switch to a new industry after experiencing a job loss?
-What questions will you need answered from recruiters as you embark on the job hunt?
-Figuring out these answers will help you operationalize how you hunt for jobs.
+What questions will you need recruiters to answer as you embark on the job hunt?
+Answering these questions will help you operationalize how you hunt for jobs.

 For example, let's say you want to switch careers and you have a target industry in mind.
 You'll have to market your resumes and cover letters as a career-switcher and learn how to talk up your transferable skills in interviews.
 Or maybe you want to stay in your industry, but there's a job duty you'd never want to do again.
 Filter out job postings that contain that dreaded task.

 What if you're feeling stuck and you don't know what you want?
-I attended a conference session where we went through several exercises from a book called Designing Your Life: How to Build a Well-Lived, Joyful Life.
-(The session was appropriately called "Are You Having a Journalism Mid-life Crisis?")
-No matter your industry, it may be helpful to try a few design-thinking approaches to plot your next career move.
+I once attended a conference session where we went through several exercises from a book called Designing Your Life: How to Build a Well-Lived, Joyful Life.
+(The session was appropriately called "Are you having a journalism mid-life crisis?")

 Start with a spreadsheet

 Even if you're currently employed, it's a good idea to track your progress with a spreadsheet—how awkward would it be if you received a call from a company you couldn't remember applying to?
-I use Airtable to track my applications, but templates exist for Trello, Google Sheets, and many other programs.

 Tip: Don't forget to upload your resume to LinkedIn and Glassdoor.
 Uploading a resume to LinkedIn will allow you to Easy Apply with the tap or click of a button.
 Glassdoor also offers one free resume review through TopResume.